vinhnx/iOS-Toolbox/README.md

 Also,
 Cocoapods new pod feeds to email -- Newsletter-like:
-+ I'm a [Feer of Missing Out -- FOMO](http://en.wikipedia.org/wiki/Fear_of_missing_out) kind of person.
++ I'm a [Fear of Missing Out -- FOMO](http://en.wikipedia.org/wiki/Fear_of_missing_out) kind of person.
 And since there is dozens of interesting new pods everyday, it easy to miss something great, and I want to try something new very early.
 So I create [this IFTTT recipe](https://ifttt.com/recipes/132717-notify-new-pods-via-email) to help me do just that.
 (you can also follow [@CocoaPodsFeed](https://twitter.com/CocoaPodsFeed) on Twitter for this reason.
 As of February 19th, 2014, the feed stops working...)

 ## Blogs/sites ##